-Harvick earned his first pole here Friday night and had the most dominant car on the track.
+Harvick earned his first pole here Friday night and had the most dominant car.
 But he had to make it through a restart with 10 laps left and two tries at a green-white-checkered finish — NASCAR's version of extra innings.

 Earnhardt finished second, his best career showing at a track where his late father won nine times.
 Jimmie Johnson was third, last year's Southern 500 winner Matt Kenseth fourth and Greg Biffle fifth.